John Locke VS Edmund Burke

 Document 1

 Evidently, both Locke and Burke agree as well as disagree significantly on some elements pertaining to revolution, in the sense that, Locke advocates for a relatively radical approach while Burke advocates for a relatively conservative approach.
 In that light, the aim of this paper is to compare and contrast the school of thoughts of these two noteworthy thinkers, particularly on the aspect of change.
 First and foremost, Locke formulated his natural rights and natural law theory which held that individuals are equal, free and they have rights.
 He adds by arguing that, “From the beginning of time, nature intended for humans to be equal (Locke, 2009, p. ” On the other hand, Burke disagrees with Locke where he affirms that individuals are not equal and they do not have equal rights.
+As such, they should resist any form of tyranny and the violation of the law and the established social contract between the rulers and the masses.

 Sign up to view the full document!